-Sessions will include up to 90 participants.
-Each webinar is live – participants can ask questions and debate during the webinar – but will be recorded and made available at other times for streaming.
+Each webinar was live – participants were able to ask questions and debate during the webinar – the recordings are available online here for streaming.

-To address the vast topic of audience development, three main approaches are currently discussed as being focussed by the STAMP project:
+To address the vast topic of audience development, three main approaches are currently discussed as being focused by the STAMP project: